JorisFRANCIN/Corewar/README.md

 Any informations needed will be in the B-CPE-201_Corewar.pdf

 # CREDITS:
--Joris FRANCIN
+- Joris FRANCIN
--Antoine RADICE
+- Antoine RADICE
--Alfred Ternynck
+- Alfred Ternynck
--Charles BAUX
+- Charles BAUX